NextUI-FAF/Icons/README.md

 ## Installation

-Keep this repository in the FAF mods directory as `NextUI-Icons`, enable **NextUI Icons** in the UI Mods menu, and restart the game after installing or updating it.
+Keep this repository in the FAF mods directory as `NextUI.Icons`, enable **NextUI Icons** in the UI Mods menu, and restart the game after installing or updating it.
 The mod uses its own UID and can be enabled independently of NextUI.

-Do not leave a `custom-strategic-icons` directory in the main NextUI mod after migrating the assets.
-FAF treats any mod with that directory as an icon mod and will try to load its `mod_icons.lua`.
+Mods Directory:
+Linux: `/home/username/My Games/Gas Powered Games/Supreme Commander Forged Alliance/mods`

+Replace username... with your username.

+## NEW: Editing and generating icons with Python

+You can create your own icons by running:

+`python icon-generator/main.py`

+To define new icons or to modify existing icons you should edit `icon-generator/main.py`.

+Chinging icon colors is easy as:
+    `compose_faf_icon_with_variants([square, pgen_symbol_outlined(pink_signal)], "icon_structure[T]_energy", [2, 3])`

+As you can see you only need to specify the argument with parentheses `pgen_symbol_outlined(pink_signal)`

+To add new pixel patterns modify `icon-generator/pixel_patterns.py`.

+At pixel_patterns you can find all the pixel patterns that are used to generate icons, you can use them to generate new icons or to modify existing ones.

+Apart from that you dont need to modify anything else to work with the icon generator..

-## Editing and generating icons
+## OLD: Editing and generating icons with bash

 `tools/strategic_icon_config.sh` is the user-facing recipe file.
 `tools/generate_strategic_icons.sh` is the generator entry point.
 Its internal